 We continue to experiment with new concepts aimed at the traditional channel, such as YES, the consumer loyalty program.
+47% of clients operate under Arca Continental's Siglo XXI model have the platform.

 We reached 2,400 customers transacting with our Yomp!
 Mobile platform, a free solution designed for small and mediumsized customers.